abhin4v/abhin4v.github.io/drafts/fast-sudoku-solver-in-haskell-1.md

 [12    7 9] [1  4  7 9] [ 2 4  7 9] 8           [ 23      ] 6           [1   5 7 9] [  345 7 9] [1 345   9]
 ```
 </small>

-The row-4-column-1 cell is chosen and is split into the next two grids.

 ## Solving the Puzzle